valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/services.md

 # Services
 ### Overview

-Valuit is dedicated to offering a wide range of services that address the needs of asset owners by leveraging the latest advancements in blockchain technology.
+BlockRidge is dedicated to offering a wide range of services that address the needs of asset owners by leveraging the latest advancements in blockchain technology.

 ### Service Diagram